intel-lab-lkp/linux/Documentation/driver-api/cxl/allocation/page-allocator.rst

 functionally unreachable for direct allocation.
 As a result, the only way for CXL capacity to be used is via `demotion` in the reclaim path.

-This configuration also means that if the DRAM ndoe has :code:`ZONE_MOVABLE` capacity - when that capacity is depleted, the page allocator will actually prefer CXL :code:`ZONE_MOVABLE` pages over DRAM :code:`ZONE_NORMAL` pages.
+This configuration also means that if the DRAM node has :code:`ZONE_MOVABLE` capacity - when that capacity is depleted, the page allocator will actually prefer CXL :code:`ZONE_MOVABLE` pages over DRAM :code:`ZONE_NORMAL` pages.